“What’s your talent?” Steve asked me.

 - Social media content creation

-If you still don’t have any idea of the type of support you could do for companies while working remotely, let me know and I’ll help you identify your talents.
+If you still don’t have any idea of the type of support you could do for small business owners, entrepreneurs and solopreneurs while working remotely, let me know, and we can identify your talents together.

-* because squirrels forget where they’ve buried most of their nuts it’s a win for the trees.
+* Squirrels might be great organisers, but they’ve got a terrible memory.
+They forget where they’ve buried three-quarters of their nuts.
+But that’s a win for the forest as there are more nuts for trees to grow from.
 Squirrels are the true reforestation warriors!